Opinion | Prosecuting Trump is more essential than ever

 In addition, a criminal trial could provide a severe deterrent for future presidents who attempt to retain power through violence.
 It is not enough to mouth the empty platitude that the ex-president’s behavior was “unacceptable” if there are no adverse consequences.
 Without punishment, his failed coup would remain an open invitation to future presidents to try the same sort of power grab.
 Constitutional scholar Laurence Tribe observes, “Impeachment is about getting rid of officeholders who endanger the republic by abusing their powers, not about punishing them for their crimes.
 Punishment still must be meted out if the rule of law is to be respected and wrongdoers are to be held accountable.”

-Moreover, as long as the hardcore MAGA crowd keeps repeating the Big Lie that the election was stolen, the need for a full factual airing of the white supremacist plot and the ex-president’s own attempt to induce Georgia to commit voter fraud must be on display.
+Moreover, as long as the hardcore MAGA crowd keeps repeating the Big Lie that the election was stolen, the need for a full factual airing of the white supremacist plot and the ex-president’s own attempt to induce Georgia to commit voter fraud remains.
 “If Trump is still maintaining the big lie after January 6, knowing his words have the power to incite violence, then it seems to me it’s potentially indicative of both his intent on the 6th and continued intent to engage in sedition,” says former prosecutor Joyce White Vance.
 “It’s certainly an interesting piece of evidence for prosecutors to have.”
 Public education about any law enforcement officials’ or legislators’ role in the seditious plot and the effect Trump’s words had on the mob is essential if we are going to ever return to a fact-based democracy.

 Let’s get real: The only one trying to cheat or rig the election was the former president.
 This includes his efforts to discredit mail-in voting, to hobble the U.S. Postal Service, to threaten Georgia Secretary of State Brad Raffensperger, to pressure Michigan canvassing officials into rejecting the election results and to call on rioters to march on the Capitol.
 The nonstop antics were designed to mislead voters, attack the legitimacy of his successor and, somehow, force a change in the electoral college vote.
 However insane the conduct, there is plenty of evidence that the president attempted to subvert the election.
 We need a full, transparent adjudication of precisely those sets of facts.